 The power is this command to honor your father and mother is the promise attached to it, That your days may be long upon the land which the LORD your God is giving you.
 When Paul quotes this command in Ephesians 6 he adds this is the first commandment with promise: ‘that it may be well with you and you may live long on the earth.’

 How we treat our parents not only impacts them, it also impacts us.
-There is a blessing or a curse for us based on our treatment of our parents.
-To honor or fail to honor our parents is a choice that takes us down one of two roads.
+To honor or fail to honor our parents is a choice that takes us down one of two roads to a blessing or a curse.
 The choice is ours.
 It is important for us to honor our parents and the time to do it is now.
 The day will come when we will be unable to show them the honor that we would like to give.

 If you still have your parents let me encourage you to express your and thankfulness for what they have done in your life.
 Don't make the mistake so many others have lived to regret.
 Spend time with them.
 Drop them a note or call just to let them know you are thinking of them.

 One last word, a challenge really, to those of us who are parents: be honorable.
 Even though our honor isn't based on our worthiness, we still need to live a life that makes it easy for our children to honor us.

 We are to be teachers of what is good and right.
 We're to teach our children the values that build character and the God that defines those values.
 And we’re to model for our children God’s values and His integrity and unconditional love.
 If we take our role as God’s authority in the home seriously, we have reason to hope that when our children leave home they will always choose to act justly and to love mercy and to walk humbly with their God.